Mental health apps are ruining your digital health

 The bad students of the Mozilla study

 Mozilla points the finger in particular Better Help, Youper, Woebot, Better Stop Suicide, Pray.com et Talkspace.
 The Woebot AI chatbot, which presents itself as an online personal assistant and a “mental health ally”collects user information through third-party services, and then resells the data collected for purposes.
-As for Talkspace, which is an online therapy service, it keeps transcripts of user conversationswhich raises real questions about confidentiality and medical secrecy.
+As for Talkspace, which is an online therapy service, it keeps transcripts of user conversationswhich raises real questions regarding confidentiality and medical secrecy.

 “These services work like data vacuum cleaners, under the guise of helping users to take care of their mental healthexplains Misha Rykov, one of the Mozilla researchers, in a press release.
 “In other words, it’s a wolf in sheep’s clothing”he summarizes.